mircealungu/mircea/thoughtstream.md

+**Jun 19**

+Quick and dirty translation of one of my favorite Lucian Blaga poems.

+Give me a body
+you mountains.
+And you seas,
+give me another body to discharge my madness in full!
+Wide earth, be my trunk,
+be the breast of this rushing heart, pretend to be the place of the storms that crush me, be the amphora of my rebellious self!

+Through the cosmos
+then my great steps would be heard and I would appear suddenly and freely such as I am.

+When i would love
+I would stretch all the seas to the sky like wild, wild hot arms, to the sky to grasp it and to kiss its twinkling stars.

+When i would hate
+I would crush under my feet
+poor passenger suns
+and maybe I would smile.

+But I only have you, my passing body.
+So I decorate you with white and red flowers even though you're too small and too weak for this tumultuous soul of mine.

 **June 17**

 Niall Ferguson also [observes](https://youtu.be/IUOKwITZq6U?t=1229) that the *new, modern quasi-religions* are similar to the ones that they displaced, only worse.
 In that sense they are tapping into very similar psychological human needs: excluding the blasphemers (deniers), worrying about the end of days = climate extinction, preparing by fasting (become vegan), etc..
 Also, your sins can be forgiven in the old religion; in the new one, there is no forgiveness: you said something racist ten years ago, you're not forgiven; even your skin color and sex can be *an original sin* for which there's no forgiveness.